Sir-prince19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 6 6-multiple_permissions a script that add execute to the owner
+task 7 7-everybody a script that add executionpermission to the owner